lucijanblagonic/wceu-2017/readme.md

 ### `gulp build`

-This will create a `build` directory for project assets and templates and a `styleguide` directory from your KSS documentation in CSS **without browser-sync live preview**.
+This will create a `build` directory for project assets and a `styleguide` directory from your KSS documentation in CSS **without browser-sync live preview**.

 ## Directory Structure